Salt Cathedral of Zipaquirá: Location

-The complex is located in Zipaquirá, in Cundinamarca Department, 49 km north of Bogota, at 2652 m altitude.
+The complex is located in Zipaquirá, in Cundinamarca Department, 49 km north of Bogotá, at 2652 m altitude.
 National highway 45A connects Bogotá and Zipaquirá, as does the Tren Turistico De La Sabana (Savanna tourist train).
 The city is recognized, not only for the cathedral, but for being near one of the oldest human settlements in the Americas, El Abra archaeological site.

 History

-The halite mines were exploited already by the pre-Columbian Muisca culture since the 5th century BC. being one of their most important economic activities.
+The halite mines were exploited already by the pre-Columbian Muisca culture since the 5th century BC, with it being one of their most important economic activities.

 The traditional halite mining was described by Alexander von Humboldt during his visit to Zipaquira in 1801.
 He depicts this deposit as bigger than the main halite mines of the time, such as those in Spain, Switzerland, Poland and the County of Tyrol with a calculated resource estimation of one million cubic meters.
 Von Humboldt also criticized the excavation techniques as being unpractical for future exploitation, recommending drift mining instead, since the halite tunnels don't require beams, lowering the costs.